YosemiteLabs/fc/README.md

  - Support for unofficial Boost.Process library.
  - Support HTTP/1.1 keep-alive mode on this version of websocketpp

-This forked fc repository is used by [YOSEMITE Public Blockchain](https://github.com/YosemiteLabs/yosemite-public-blockchain).
+This forked fc repository is used by [InfraBlockchain](https://infrablockchain.com).